-Many a times a traveller doesn’t know that he (or she) actually needs a spiritual vacation, so if you feel you don’t need it now and all you deserve is a trip to Kenya for some wildlife, sure go ahead.
+Many times a traveler doesn’t know that he (or she) actually needs a spiritual vacation, so if you feel you don’t need it now and all you deserve is a trip to Kenya for some wildlife, sure go ahead.
 You will be convinced enough on a spiritual holiday by the time “your time” for a spiritual retreat will come.

 Before we proceed any further let’s try and define how we see a spiritual retreat.

-“Any place which can help a traveller find inner peace can be called a spiritual retreat.”
+“Any place which can help a traveler find inner peace can be called a spiritual retreat.”

 Please note that a lot of research was done to come up with this list of the best spiritual retreats in the World.
 If you don’t agree, please share your comments and we will be happy to accommodate.
 This list is in alphabetical order.